OlegDzhuraev/Modifiers/README.md

 Easily make flexible parameters for your characters, items, abilities, buffs in Unity.

 ## Use cases
-Your game character has some parameters, for example - move speed, max health, etc.
+For example, your game character has various parameters, such as move speed, max health and others.

-You need to add possibility to affect these params - potions buffs, which will increase values of character parameters; enemies attacks debuffs, which will decrease these values, etc. And all of these should be combined easily.
+You may want to modify these parameters dynamically — for example, using potion buffs to increase character parameters, enemy attack debuffs to decrease them.
+These effects should also stack and combine seamlessly.

-So, there you can use this extension.
+This extension provides an easy way to implement such a system.

 ## How it works
-It is just replaces basic variables to a new thing called Modifier Param (wip naming).
-It can be max health, damage, move speed - any other thing.
-These values can be added to params group, which is simple called Modifier.
-This group describes params of some object - character, buff, item, etc.
+Instead of using basic variables, the system replaces them with a **Modifier Param** (name subject to change).
+This can represent any parameter — max health, damage, movement speed, or any other value.
+These parameters can be grouped into a **Modifier**, which defines the stats of an object — such as a character, buff, item, or anything else.

 There is a **Modifier** class, which contains of user-defined parameter types, you can flexible change it.
-Every buff or other thing has its own Modifier.
-Modifier is a simple ScriptableObject, so every modifier is just an asset in project folder.
+Every buff or other thing has its own **Modifier**.
+For Unity, there is a **UnityModifier** class, which inherits from `ScriptableObject` — each modifier exists as a standalone asset in your project, making it easy to create and manage.

 There also **Modifiable** class, which you can add for your character/weapon/etc. It contains basic params of this object (something like default Modifier), and can be affected by adding/removing other modifiers from code.
-Modifable is a MonoBehaviour, it can be added to your objects by drag n drop.
+Modifable is a `MonoBehaviour`, it can be added to your objects by drag n drop.

-You can access Modifiable parameters with a simple API and get values of your params - it automatically will summarize all modifiers, added to this object, and return final value, actual for this param.
+You can access Modifiable parameters with a simple API and get values of your params — it automatically will summarize all modifiers, added to this object, and return final value, actual for this param.

 All these parameters can be edited or added/removed at all without any code and project recompile.

 **Modifiers work example:**

-Character move speed without modifiers is **3**.
+1. Character move speed without modifiers is **3**.

-Some speed up buff adds extra **2** speed.
+2. Some speed up buff adds extra **2** speed.

-But also there is some debuff which really slows down character, its speed value **-4**.
+3. Also there is some debuff which really slows down character, its speed value **-4**.

-So, final value (returned by the API) of character speed is **1** (3 + 2 + (-4)).
+4. So, final value (returned by the API) of character speed is **1** (3 + 2 + (-4)).

 ## Why just not to use OOP and variables
 Modifiers extension allows you to: